-THERAPEUTIC CLASSIFICATION: Tylvalosin, the active ingredient in Aivlosin Water Soluble Granules is a macrolide antibiotic.
+ANTIBIOTIC CLASSIFICATION: Tylvalosin, the active ingredient in Aivlosin® Water Soluble Granules, is a macrolide antibiotic.

 INDICATIONS: For the treatment of Porcine Proliferative Enteropathy (PPE) associated with Lawsonia intracellularis in pigs.
-As an aid in reducing the severity of swine respiratory disease (SRD) associated with Haemophilus parasuis, Pasteurella multocida and Streptococcus suis in groups of pigs experiencing an outbreak of SRD.
+As an aid in reducing the severity of Swine Respiratory Disease (SRD) associated with Haemophilus parasuis, Pasteurella multocida, Streptococcus suis and Mycoplasma hyopneumoniae in groups of pigs experiencing an outbreak of SRD.

 TARGET SPECIES: Pig